VivekMangale4/Tor-Data-Extraction/README.md

 1. **script1.py**
    - Connects to the **Tor network** using SOCKS5 proxy (`127.0.0.1:9050`).
    - Fetches the target `.onion` website's content.
-   - Extracts relevant **metadata, links, email addresses, and other data**.
+   - Extracts relevant **metadata, links, Sensitive Info, and other data**.
    - Stores the extracted data in a **SQLite database**.

 2. **fetch_table.py**